air/encounter/README.md

 [Play the current build on github](http://air.github.io/encounter).

-# Controls #

-* WSAD or arrows or mobile d-pad to move
+- WSAD or arrows or mobile d-pad to move
-* Space or Z or touch to shoot
+- Space or Z or touch to shoot
-* P to pause
+- P to pause

 # Status #